grandady/Bank-loan/README.md

 ## State

-Objective: The objective of tracking the state is to categorize and analyze loans based on their geographic location.
+Objective: Tracking the state is to categorize and analyze loans based on their geographic location.
 This helps Liberty Bank understand regional trends, tailor lending strategies to specific areas, and address localized risks or opportunities.

 ````sql
 SELECT